In the guide below, we discuss the world’s coal resources and reserves.

 One estimate indicates that confirmed world coal reserves in 2019 totalled 1,077 Gt

-One report indicates that world proven coal reserves have increased from 2010 to 2020
+One report indicates that world proven coal reserves have actually increased between the years 2010 and 2020

-It should be noted that there exists different types of coal, and these types of coal can be broken down separately from the coal resources and reserves totals.
-For example, there’s anthracite & bituminous (hard coal), and sub bituminous & lignite reserves (lignite), black vs brown coal, and so on
+It should be noted that there exists different types of coal, and there might be different amounts of these individual types of coal under the total coal resources and total coal reserves

 Countries With The Largest Coal Reserves